envp/pcg-random/README.md

  => #<PCGRandom:0x00000001bf3eb0 @seed=1234>
 ```

-For detailed instructions, keep checking this repo, I'm working on
+For detailed instructions, keep checking this repo, I'm working on getting a wiki up.

 ## Benchmarks